sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Here you list the examples you allow to fail during the build process, keep in mind to specify the full relative path from your `conf.py` to the example script.

+.. note:: If an example is expected to fail, sphinx-gallery will error if
+          the example runs without error.

 .. _setting_thumbnail_size: